vic-ma/howtodismantle.github.io/_posts/2024-01-03-Dismantle-SAP-Production-How-to-get-the-next-work-orders-of-a-workplace-by-using-COOIS-transaction-in-Peakboard.md

 ## Call the report from Peakboard

-In the Peakboard designer we create another SAP data source and apply this XQL to execute the report PPIO_ENTRY with the just created variant PB_Z_ASM3.
+In Peakboard Designer, we create another SAP data source and apply the following XQL, which executes the report `PPIO_ENTRY` with the just created variant `PB_Z_ASM3`.

 {% highlight sql %}
 EXECUTE REPORT 'PPIO_ENTRY' USING 'PB_Z_ASM3'
 {% endhighlight %}

-The screenshot shows the data source together with the preview that ideally matches what we already checked directly in COOIS transaction earlier.
+This screenshot shows the data source together with the preview.
+This should match what we checked directly in the COOIS transaction earlier.

-(Important side note: The name of the report columns are language dependant.
-So if we change the login language it will change the column names and mess up your whole meta data.)
+Note: The name of the report columns are language dependent.
+So if we change the login language, it will change the column names and mess up all your metadata.

 ![image](/assets/2024-01-03/040.png)